demeringo/carboncrush-testbench-server/README.md

 🛠 Configure a server to act as the Carbon Crush test bench, to allow the measure of energy consumption in Gitlab-CI.

-See also [Eco-design software by measuring energy usage in Continous Integration](https://demeringo.gitlab.io/blog/sustainable_it/2022/03/08/CarbonCrush-tracking-energy-usage-of-software-branches.html) for more background.
+See also [Eco-design software by measuring energy usage in Continuous Integration](https://demeringo.gitlab.io/blog/sustainable_it/2022/03/08/CarbonCrush-tracking-energy-usage-of-software-branches.html) for more background.

 ## Content

 This works with a server using Ubuntu LTS (and likely a Debian).

-- Ansible script to depoy gitlab-ci runner a to execute [Scaphandre](https://github.com/hubblo-org/scaphandre) in CI.
+- Ansible script to deploy gitlab-ci runner a to execute [Scaphandre](https://github.com/hubblo-org/scaphandre) in CI.
-- TODO: Terraform scripts to build the hosting server.
+- TODO: Terraform scripts to provision the hosting server.

 ## Usage